|

 lay low

-- (slang) Keep oneself or one's plans hidden; bide one's time to act.
+- (Idiom) Keep oneself or one's plans hidden; bide one's time to act.

 Johnny Burke: "We'll lay low